Connect with us

 Legislation that takes a more punitive approach to child support collections – which some advocates warn may lead to the criminalization of poverty – appears to reverse the national trend.

 In 2016, the federal Office of Child Support Enforcement implemented a rule change that required states to enact safe guards so that before a parent is jailed for unpaid child support, there must be evidence that the parent has the funds and is willfully refusing to pay.
 The federal government gave states until 2022 to comply.
-The rule in part helps to ensure that states are following the 2011 U.S. Supreme Court in Turner v.
+The rule in part helps to ensure that states are following the 2011 U.S. Supreme Court decision in Turner v.
 Rogers, which said states must determine whether a parent is able to pay the ordered child support before incarcerating them for nonpayment.

 The 2016 rule also prohibits states from allowing child support debts to accrue while a parent is behind bars, but the practice still continues today.
 As a result of not complying, human services director Bob Anderson told lawmakers that Mississippi is at risk of losing its federal match for the operation of the child support enforcement program – about 66% of the program’s budget.